Apart but connected

-For the last month, I have been anchoring the news from my own living room.
-Every night during the show I hope my cat, Kaira, doesn't make an appearance out of the blue or knock over a light.
+I have been anchoring the news from my living room for the last month.
+I hope my cat, Kaira, every night during the show doesn't appear out of the blue or knock over a light.
 These are just a few of the additional factors I have to think about while working from home.

-I'm sure all of you have been adapting to your own routine as we continue to practice social distancing.
-As separated as we may all be right now, this is the most connected I have ever felt to all of you.
-I say this not only as a journalist, but as a human being.
-We are witnessing history and we are all going through the same experience.
+I'm sure you have been adapting to your routine as we continue to practice social distancing.
+As separated as we may all be, this is the most connected I have ever felt to all of you.
+I say this not only as a journalist but as a human being.
+We are witnessing history and all going through the same experience.
 As a result, I believe this time has allowed us to work on building even stronger connections with the people we love, our neighbors, and ourselves.

-I have been able to re-connect with a lot of close college friends and even with my own family in Southern California.
-I have taken the time to Facetime and catch up with people more than ever before.
+I have been able to reconnect with many close college friends and even with my family in Southern California.
+I have taken the time to Facetime and catch up with people more than ever.
 The last time I saw my mom and my sister was back in December when I visited them for the Christmas holiday.
-At the time, it didn't even cross my mind that those were going to be my last moments with them for a while.
+At the time, it didn't even cross my mind that those would be my last moments with them for a while.

-Overall, this time has been a powerful reminder that life can change in an instant.
+This time has been a powerful reminder that life can change instantly.
 Never take moments with your loved ones for granted.
 Always tell them how you feel.
-It's so vital now more than ever to be present and live in the now because we just don't know when we will get the time back.
-These are challenging times, but like I mentioned, I have never felt so close to all of you.
-I have been appreciating reading your messages, comments, and updates about your own individual experiences through this.
-I know it has been difficult on so many levels, but the power of staying connected is what will help us get through this.
+It's more vital now than ever to be present and live in the now because we don't know when we will get the time back.
+These are challenging times, but as I mentioned, I have never felt so close to all of you.
+I have appreciated reading your messages, comments, and updates about your own experiences.
+I know it has not been easy on so many levels, but the power of staying connected is what will help us get through this.